The Ultimate Japanese Food Guide: Food & Drinks to Try in Japan

 DRINKS IN JAPAN

-Much like in United States, coffee is served hot or cold in Japan.
-We enjoyed sipping on espresso drinks from local coffee shops and selecting a Boss iced coffee from a nearby vending machine.
+Much like in the United States, coffee is served hot or cold in Japan and you can find coffee in all different forms in Japan.
+We enjoyed sipping on espresso drinks from local coffee shops, grabbing coffee at a konbini, or even selecting a Boss iced coffee from a nearby vending machine.

 JAPANESE TEA